bioforensics/lusSTR/README.md

 *  Locus
 *  UAS Output sequence: can be forward or reverse strand
 *  Forward strand sequence: will be same as UAS Output sequence for those loci reported on forward strand
-*  Traditional STR allele: annotation used in CODIS
+*  Traditional STR allele: common repeat unit based annotation
 *  Forward Strand Bracketed annotation: Bracketed annotation for forward strand sequence
 *  UAS Output Bracketed annotation: Bracketed annotation for the reported UAS sequence output (will be same for those loci which report the forward strand)
 *  LUS: Longest uninterrupted stretch